All Articles

 Happiness is a positive cash flow.”

-- Fred Adler
+• Fred Adler

 Maintaining a positive cash flow determines a startup’s commitment to financial management.
 In other words, it reflects that a company is generating more cash than it is spending.
 It provides long-term benefits that include:

 • Improved Credit Score: Maintaining a positive cash flow for an extended period showcases a startup’s creditworthiness.
-Investors or lenders typically assess a company’s credibility before approving loans, and a positive cash flow ensures that the startup receives the required financing at favorable terms and interest rates.
+Investors or lenders typically assess a company’s credibility before approving loans, and a positive cash flow ensures that the startup receives the required financing at favourable terms and interest rates.

 • Enhanced Operational Efficiency: A positive cash flow enables businesses to meet day-to-day operations promptly, including paying employees on time and covering overhead costs.
 Entrepreneurs can avoid financial disruptions caused by cash shortages.